Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-At its core, productivity is simply a way to measure efficiency.
+The classic productivity definition is “a way to measure efficiency.”
 In an economic context, productivity is how to measure the output that comes from units of input.
-Farming makes for a good example: 1 acre of land that produces 10 pumpkins?
+Farming makes for a good example: One acre of land that produces 10 pumpkins?
 That’s not very productive.
-But 1 acre of land that produces 2,000 pumpkins?
+But one acre of land that produces 2,000 pumpkins?
 That’s a much better return on your pumpkin planting.

 Writer Charles Duhigg defines productivity as “making certain choices in certain ways” that moves us from being “merely busy” to “genuinely productive” in his book Smarter Faster Better.
-Tony Robbins focuses on ways people can systematize and better manage their work lives so they have more time to do what they want.
+Tony Robbins’ approach to productivity focuses on ways people can systematize and better manage their lives so they can stop procrastinating and have more time to do what they want.

-So what is productivity?
-It’s getting the results you want with less time and effort.
-Achieving your goals while having time to spend on what matters.
+How do you define productivity?
+While the end goal for how to be productive in life is personal, productivity is always about getting the results you want with less time and effort.
+When you’re trying to understand how to be productive, what you’re really seeking is a way to achieve your goals while having time to spend on what matters.
 “We’re living through an economic revolution,” Duhigg said in an interview on The Tony Robbins Podcast.

 Just look at this chart of productivity’s use in print over the past 220 years:

 As our economic drivers have shifted, productivity has become an increasingly important concern.

 Productivity isn’t just a way to get more done at work – or grow more pumpkins.
 When you’re thinking, “What is productivity to me?
 Why do I want to be more productive?,” the most obvious answer that will probably come to mind is that you’ll have more free time to do the things you enjoy doing.
 If you’re able to reach your goals sooner, that leaves you time to set and achieve other goals, whether that’s relaxing with a book or learning a new skill.